-Subjects who discontinue/withdraw from treatment prior to completion of the treatment should be encouraged to continue to be followed for all remaining study visits.
+Subjects who discountinue/withdraw from treatment prior to completion of the treatment period should be encouraged to continue to be followed for all remaining study visits, and encouraged to participate in the Survival Follow-Up Phase (as outlined in the Trial Flow Chart and Section 7.1.6.3).

 When a subject discontinues/withdraws from participation in the trial, all applicable activities scheduled for the end of treatment visit should be performed at the time of discontinuation.
 Any adverse events which are present at the time of discontinuation/withdrawal should be followed in accordance with the safety requirements outlined in Section 7.2 - Assessing and Recording Adverse Events.
 Subjects who attain a CR or complete 35 trial treatments (approximately 2 years) may discontinue treatment with the option of restarting treatment if they meet the criteria specified in Section 7.1.6.2.
 After discontinuing treatment following assessment of a CR or the 35 trial treatments, subjects should return to the site for a Safety Follow-up visit (Section 7.1.6.3.1) and then proceed to the Follow-up Period of the study (Section 7.1.6.3.2).